podgorskiy/tensor4/README.rst

 | tensor4 + MKL| 32.4ms            |
 +--------------+-------------------+

 tensor4 has a naive GEMM implementation, however you can enable using the one from MKL: cblas_sgemm.

+Row *tensor4 + MKL* in the table above corresponds to the case, when instead of naive GEMM, MKL is used.